 Charlene Giannetti, editor of Woman Around Town, is the recipient of seven awards from the New York Press Club for articles that have appeared on the website.
 A graduate of Syracuse University’s S.I.
 Newhouse School of Public Communications, Charlene began her career working for a newspaper in Pennsylvania, then wrote for several publications in Washington covering environment and energy policy.
 In New York, she was an editor at Business Week magazine and her articles have appeared in many newspapers and magazines including the New York Times.
 She is the author of 12 non-fiction books, eight for parents of young adolescents written with Margaret Sagarese, including "The Roller-Coaster Years," "Cliques," and "Boy Crazy."
 She and Margaret have been keynote speakers at many events and have appeared on the Today Show, CBS Morning, FOX News, CNN, MSNBC, NPR, and many others.
 Her new book, "The Plantations of Virginia," written with Jai Williams, will be published by Globe Pequot Press in February, 2017.
 Charlene divides her time between homes in Manhattan and Alexandria, Virginia.
 View All Posts By Charlene Giannetti »

 Alix Cohen is the recipient of eight New York Press Club Awards for work published on this venue.
 Her writing history began with poetry, segued into lyrics and took a commercial detour while holding executive positions in product development, merchandising, and design.
 A cultural sponge, she now turns her diverse personal and professional background to authoring pieces about culture/the arts with particular interest in artists/performers and entrepreneurs.
 Theater, music, art/design are lifelong areas of study and passion.
-She is a voting member of Drama Desk.
+She is a voting member of Drama Desk and Drama League.
 Alix’s professional experience in women’s fashion fuels writing in that area.
-Besides Woman Around Town, the journalist writes for Times Square Chronicles, Cabaret Scenes, and Theater Pizzazz.
-Additional pieces have been published by The New York Post, The National Observer’s Playground Magazine, Pasadena Magazine, and ifashionnetwork.
+Besides Woman Around Town, the journalist writes for Cabaret Scenes, Broadway World, and Theater Pizzazz.
+Additional pieces have been published by The New York Post, The National Observer’s Playground Magazine, Pasadena Magazine, Times Square Chronicles, and ifashionnetwork.
 She lives in Manhattan.
 Of course.
 View All Posts By Alix Cohen »